Team USA Eligibility

 Sport-Specific Criteria, opens in a new tabIf you can answer "Yes" to one or more of the following questions, you are a Team USA Athlete:

-- Have you represented the U.S. as part of a senior level Olympic or Paralympic Team within the last 10 years?
+- Have you been nominated to represent the U.S. as part of a senior level Olympic or Paralympic Team within the last 10 years?

-- Have you represented the U.S. as part of a senior level Pan American Games or Parapan American Games Team within the last 10 years?
+- Have you been nominated to represent the U.S. as part of a senior level Pan American Games or Parapan American Games Team within the last 10 years?

-- Have you represented the U.S. as part of a World Championships Team in an event that is on the Olympic or Paralympic program in the last 10 years?
+- Have you been selected to represent the U.S. as part of a World Championships Team in an event that is on the Olympic or Paralympic program in the last 10 years?

-- Have you represented the U.S. at an international competition identified by your NGB as qualifying criteria for the Team USA Athlete Definition?
+- Have you been selected to represent the U.S. at an international competition identified by your NGB as qualifying criteria for the Team USA Athlete Definition?

 - Have you earned a top world rank identified by your NGB as qualifying criteria for the Team USA Athlete Definition?